twitchard/moto/README.md

 ## Command-line / File System Interface
 I hate using my web browser, and I would love to update the progress of my issues in vim.
 Moto should provide a command-line utility that copies all the "tasks" of a project into a folder on the local machine, and opens up a socket to the main moto server to sync changes between the two.

+-- Note from Robert: A virtual filesystem interface might be better than actual copies.

 All the issues should live in the base directory.
 Each dashboard should have a subdirectory with symbolic links to the issues in the main directory